Click here to read what’s up in Faith Discovery this month!

 Experiencing Belonging Searching Owning

-Most Sundays start with the families together in the sanctuary for the first 15 minutes of worship.
-After the Opening Hymn, Call to Worship and Unison Prayer, the children come forward for a Time with Children during which the lesson theme is often introduced by means of a story, a conversation or a song.
+We have two kinds of "typical" Sundays!
+On those Sundays when we are pursuing a theme, Sundays start with the families together in the sanctuary for the first 15 minutes of worship.
+There, children will experience the Prelude, Welcome, Opening Hymn, Call to Worship and Unison Prayer.
+They then come forward for a Time with Children during which the lesson theme might be introduced by means of a story, a conversation or a song.
 After Time with Children, they leave the sanctuary with their teachers and go to class.
-Several times a year, the children go straight to class and are brought back into the sanctuary for Communion.

 Children in Worship

 We encourage the participation of children in worship and staying in worship is always an option.
 Children participate in worship by signing up to be Bearers of the Light at the start of worship; sometimes children are greeters; older children might read scripture.
 Twice a year, the children are the worship leaders, Pageant Sunday and Children’s Sunday.

 Children in First Grade and above typically receive communion with the congregation every other month, reversing the usual worship and classroom schedule, first to have their class lessons then to enter the sanctuary during the middle hymn.
 In October, children also attend an inter-generational service for the entire hour to celebrate World Communion Sunday.

 As a gathered community of faith we pledge to conduct our ministry in ways that assure the safety, well-being, and spiritual growth of all our members.
 We do so out of deep care and concern for the welfare of each and every person who is served by, and who seeks to serve, the ministries of our Church, as all seek to follow the example of the compassionate Christ.